AdobeDocs/adobeio-runtime/overview/usecases.md

 ## Data processing
 Adobe I/O Runtime functions can access any data stored in the Adobe Cloud Platform and can be designed to transform and process data in response to events or conditions, send and receive messages, invoke other functions, and access ACP or other data stores.
 You can build complete data processing pipelines in Runtime, and even make changes through simple configurations without having to reprogram.
 Combined with the scalability and flexibility of Runtime, this enables Runtime data processing solutions to be highly agile and responsive to changing requirements.

-## Adobe Sensei
-Adobe I/O Runtime functions can connect to Adobe Sensei intelligent services through the Adobe API Gateway or as native Runtime functions.
-This offers you incredible potential to apply machine learning and artificial intelligence algorithms to solutions you build on Adobe Runtime and to orchestrate custom workflows that bring together Sensei services.
-Imagine building your own custom digital asset processing and management functionality by leveraging Adobe Sensei functions and combining them with your own algorithms to create new applications.

 ## Event processing with Adobe I/O Events
 As you might imagine, Adobe I/O Runtime is ideally situated to work with Adobe I/O Events.
 When you combine a platform for hosting event-driven code with a service that fires events you can consume, the implications are obvious: build and deploy your event-driven logic on Adobe I/O Runtime to consume events from Adobe I/O Events.
 The possibilities are endless.